 Chrome OS was released in 2011 and since then it has seen a steady improvement across the spectrum.
 While some are still critical of its viability in today’s market, Chrome OS is doing pretty good in the US and mainly in the education sector.
-So if you already own one or looking to buy a Chromebook, we have got some great features and recommendations for you.
-In this article, we bring you the 27 best Chrome OS tips and tricks which are going to help you master this new operating system with ease.
+So if you already own one or are looking to buy a Chromebook, we have got some great Chromebook tips, features and recommendations for you.
+In this article, we bring you the 36 best Chrome OS tips and tricks which are going to help you master this new operating system with ease.
 We have also added a number of unique tricks for both beginners and advanced users, so this guide has something for every set of users.
 Now having said all that, let’s go through the list and check out the 50 best Chrome OS features you should be using in 2022.

 Best Chrome OS Tips and Tricks (Updated July 2022)

 As mentioned above, the article is categorized into two sections: one for Beginners and another for Advanced users.
-Based on your level of expertise, you can go through the article and learn more about Chromebooks.
-Also, let me add that I have included all the new features and hidden settings that are available as on Chrome OS 79 update.
-So without further delay, let’s start with beginner’s tips and tricks of Chrome OS.
+Based on your level of expertise, you can go through the article and learn all the Chrome OS tricks.
+We have compiled the list based on Chrome OS 103 version in the stable channel.
+For quick navigation, expand the table below and move to the relevant section.

 Chrome OS Tips and Tricks for Beginners

 1. Set a Pin for a Seamless Login

 As you might already know, Chromebook is deeply tied to our Google account.
 So, before accessing anything, you need to enter your Google account password every single time.
 I find it very tiring and frankly a chore.
 Coming from a Windows PC, I want to set a pin for hassle-free login and thankfully, now Google allows you to set a PIN to log into your Chromebook.

 2. Enable Offline Mode